 Study design

-Patients with SCD from the age of 16 years old will be included in this study,
+Patients with SCD from the age of 16 years old will be included in this study, divided over two study groups:

 A) Hospitalized patients with painful crisis, longitudinal measurements